pikupik/quran-online/README.md

 thanks to : https://alquran.cloud/api (public api)

-this link if you wanna see: quran-pages.vercel.app
+this link if you wanna see: https://quran-pages.vercel.app